-Le Other T. 1.
-C. D. C. C. Third Description/Use/Location Owned EchoStar DISH Party Corporate headquarters, Englewood, Colorado (1) X Customer call center and general offices, Roseland, New Jersey X Customer call center, Bluefield, West Virginia X Customer call center, Christiansburg, Virginia X Customer call center, Harlingen, Texas X Customer call center, Hilliard, Ohio X Customer call center, Littleton, Colorado (2) X Customer call center, Phoenix, Arizona X Customer call center, Thornton, Colorado X Customer call center, Tulsa, Oklahoma X Customer call center, warehouse, service, and remanufacturing center, El Paso, Texas X Data Center, Cheyenne, Wyoming (2) X Digital broadcast operations center, Cheyenne, Wyoming (3) X Digital broadcast operations center, Gilbert, Arizona (3) X Engineering offices and service center, Englewood, Colorado (3) X Engineering office, American Fork, Utah (3) X Engineering office, Bangalore, India (3) X Engineering office, Foster City, California (3) X Engineering office, Kharkov, Ukraine (3) X Engineering office, Superior, Colorado (3) X IT development center, Denver, Colorado X Micro digital broadcast operations center, Lockhart, Texas (3) X Regional digital broadcast operations center, Monee, Illinois (3) X Regional digital broadcast operations center, New Braunfels, Texas (3) X Regional digital broadcast operations center, Quicksburg, Virginia (3) X Regional digital broadcast operations center, Spokane, Washington (3) X Service and remanufacturing center, Spartanburg, South Carolina X Warehouse and distribution center, Denver, Colorado X Warehouse and distribution center, Atlanta, Georgia X Warehouse, Denver, Colorado X
+Le n Other Third Description/Use/Location Owned EchoStar DISH Party Corporate headquarters, Englewood, Colorado (1) X General offices, Littleton, Colorado (2) X Customer call center, warehouse, service, and remanufacturing center, El Paso, Texas X Data Center, Cheyenne, Wyoming (2) X Digital broadcast operations center, Cheyenne, Wyoming (3) X Digital broadcast operations center, Gilbert, Arizona (3) X Engineering offices and service center, Englewood, Colorado (3) X Service and remanufacturing center, Spartanburg, South Carolina X Warehouse and distribution center, Denver, Colorado X Warehouse and distribution center, Atlanta, Georgia X Warehouse, Denver, Colorado X

-(1) See Note 17 in the Notes to our Consolidated Financial Statements in this Annual Report on Form 10-K for further information on our Related Party Transactions with EchoStar.

-- (2) These properties were transferred to DISH Network in connection with the completion of the Master Transaction Agreement.
+- (1) See Note 17 in the Notes to our Consolidated Financial Statements in this Annual Report on Form 10-K for further information on our Related Party Transactions with EchoStar. - (2) These properties were transferred to DISH Network in connection with the completion of the Master Transaction Agreement.
 See Note 17 in the Notes to our Consolidated Financial Statements in this Annual Report on Form 10-K for further information on our Related Party Transactions with DISH Network. - (3) These properties were transferred to us in connection with the completion of the Share Exchange.

-In addition to the principal properties listed above, we operate numerous facilities for, among other things, our in-home service operations strategically located in regions throughout the United States.
+In addition to the principal properties listed above, we operate numerous facilities for, among other things, our in-home service operations, customer call centers and digital broadcast operations centers strategically located in regions throughout the United States.
 Furthermore, we own or lease capacity on 11 satellites, which are a major component of our DISH TV services.
 See further information under Note 6 in the Notes to our Consolidated Financial Statements in this Annual Report on Form 10-K.